ktravers/ktravers.github.io/_posts/2015-04-25-dynamic-duos-dependent-select-with-jquery-and-rails.md

 }
 ```

-I made a conscious decision to leave the "Other" Activity category available to users, in which case we'd want them to be able to choose from all NYC parks, which is why the jQuery doesn't filter `#game_park_id`'s `optgroup` for that case.
+I made a conscious decision to leave the "Other" Activity category available to users, and in the case when "Other" is selected, we'd want users to be able to choose from all NYC parks.
+That's why the jQuery doesn't filter `#game_park_id`'s `optgroup` for that case.

+---

 That's the full refactor.
+Your select menus are now working in tandem, filtering on change like a truly dynamic duo.
 Hope it was helpful - let me know in the comments below!

 #### More helpful resources: